pypga/pypga/README.md

 Installation
 ============

 It is required to have Vivado 2017.2 or a more recent version installed and the Vivado folder in the environment variables.
 On Ubuntu, assuming default installation paths, this is achieved by running

     source /opt/Xilinx/Vivado/2017.2/settings.sh

-To install this package, run
+To install PyPGA, run

     git clone https://github.com/pypga/pypga.git
     cd pypga